Last Updated: 7/22/23 | July 22nd, 2023

 - BUDGET: Durty Nelly’s Inn – This is your classic, fun backpacker hostel.
-It’s tiny, cozy, and inexpensive.
-The beds are decent, and each comes with its own reading light and power outlet.
-The staff is super knowledgeable, and there’s a hearty breakfast too.
+It’s tiny, cozy, and cheap.
+The beds are decent and each comes with its own reading light and power outlet.
+The staff are super knowledgeable and there’s a hearty breakfast too.
 If you want cheap accommodation and a place to meet travelers, this is one of my favorite hostels in the area.

-- LUXURY: Grand Hotel Krasnapolsky – The 451 rooms at this lavish hotel across from the Royal Palace feature natural muted hues, hardwood floors, plus-sized plasma TVs, and, in some cases, stunning views.
-The in-house Michelin-starred restaurant, The White Room, serves Dutch fare with a global flare.
+- LUXURY: Grand Hotel Krasnapolsky – The 451 rooms at this lavish hotel across from the Royal Palace feature natural muted hues, hardwood floors, plus-sized plasma TVs, super comfortable beds, and amazing showers.
+The in-house Michelin-starred restaurant, The White Room, also serves Dutch fare too.

 Where to Stay for Budget Travelers: Centraal/Centrum

 I like to define Amsterdam’s Centrum as the area within the Singel Canal to the west and south and De Wallen to the east.
-A local might not define it that way, but for a traveler, that works.
-In the center, you’ll find Dam Square, the Centraal train station, a bunch of museums, and tons of shopping.
+A local might not define it that way but, for a traveler, this distinction makes sense.
+In the center, you’ll find Dam Square, the Centraal train station, a bunch of museums, cool restaurants, and tons of shopping.
 I love this area because it’s central (hence the name), close to the train station, and is quiet at night.

 Best Places to Stay in Centraal/Centrum

-- MID-RANGE: Park Plaza Victoria – Egyptian linens, walk-in showers, in-room coffee and tea, great views — these are some of the nice perks guests get at this hotel, set in a 19th-century neo-classical building hugging Centraal Station.
+- MID-RANGE: Park Plaza Victoria – This hotel has Egyptian linens, walk-in showers, in-room coffee and tea, great views of the city all set in a 19th-century neo-classical building hugging Centraal Station.
 I love staying here.
 It’s great value for your money.

 Where to Stay for Art Lovers: Museum Quarter